asreview-simulation/asreview-simulation/README.dev.md

 pip install --editable .[dev]
 ```

-TODO
+Verify that

-- unit tests pass
+1. unit tests pass
-- api tests pass
+2. api tests pass
-- use cases tests pass
+3. use cases tests pass
-- mocked tests pass
+4. mocked tests pass
-- integration tests pass
+5. integration tests pass
-- citation metadata is up to date
+6. citation metadata is up to date
-- version is consistent across the repository
+7. version is consistent across the repository
-- source dist can be built
+8. source dist can be built
-- wheel dist can be built
+9. wheel dist can be built
-- software works as expected when installing from distributable
+10. software works as expected when installing from distributable

 ## Publishing: Zenodo